gregorbachmann/antigenicmappin/README.md

 * Embedding returned by isomap
 * Plot object

-This function calculates the embedding by filling out the incomplete matrix using the neighbourhood graph.
-Note that **nn** needs to be chosen high enough in order to avoid fragmentation of the data.

 #### mdsvis
 Relies heavily on the function **smacofSym** from the package **smacof**.
+This function calculates the embedding using the classical metric scaling approaches discussed in the project.

 **Arguments**:
 * **data**: A list in the explained format.